-Greybeard Philosophy was born from a simple realization that took years to earn:
+Greybeard Philosophy was born from two truths that took years to earn:

 Why “Greybeard”?